EthanGreatorex/Tkinter/README.md

-Welcome to my Tkinter projects!
+# Welcome to my Tkinter projects!

+## Note -> Easy Article is at the bottom of this readme file :)

-The Tkinter apps:
+## The Tkinter apps:
  - Countdown
  - Text editor
  - Secure password
-are all accessible via the App hub.
+They are all accessible via the App hub.
 They all use the same colour scheme.

 ![image](https://github.com/EggGreatorex/Tkinter/assets/123562035/fc99645b-9f4e-4b82-be3b-dac240e51d97)